jeanpaulomv/Analyzing-Customer-Churn-Case-Study-at-DataCamp/README.md

 In this case study, I analyzed a dataset from a telecommunications company to identify and reduce customer churn.
 I explored the causes of churn by creating calculated columns, PivotTables, and a visual dashboard.

+The project was conducted in Excel, and the file can be found in the repository named 'Case Study.xlsx'.

 ![Analysis Image](https://github.com/jeanpaulomv/Analyzing-Customer-Churn-Case-Study-at-DataCamp/blob/main/Case%20Study.jpg?raw=true)

 ## 📈 Case Study Conclusion